Documentation Guidelines for Psychiatric Disabilities

 The Office of Accessibility Services will accept diagnoses of psychiatric disorders that are based on appropriate diagnostic evaluations.
 The evaluation must be conducted by a trained and qualified professional (i.e., psychiatrist, psychologist, neuropsychologist or other certified and/or licensed mental health or medical professional or student clinician being supervised by a qualified professional).

 Currency of Documentation: The provision of all reasonable accommodations, adjustments, and auxiliary services are based upon assessment of the current impact and limitations of the disorder on the student’s academic performance and/or residential status.
 Therefore, it is in the student’s best interest to provide recent and appropriate documentation relevant to the student’s learning environment and/or living situation.
 The documentation, in general, must be no more than one year old and more recent documentation may be required in some cases.
 Due to the nature of psychiatric disorders, updated reports may be requested.

 The report should be printed on professional letterhead and may not be written by an immediate family member of the individual.
-The report should be faxed to the Counseling and Accessibility Services Office at 816-415-5050 or mailed to the Counseling and Accessibility Services Office, Box 1012, Attn: Dr. Hager, 500 College Hill, Liberty, MO 64068.
+The report should be faxed to the Accessibility Services Office at 816-415-5050 or mailed to the Accessibility Services Office, Box 1012, 500 College Hill, Liberty, MO 64068.

 A comprehensive report should contain the following information:

 - A clear statement of the disability, including the DSM-5 diagnosis and description of severity.

 - Date of diagnosis and approximate date of onset and prognosis of the disorder.

 - A summary of historical information, diagnostic interview, and assessment procedures/evaluation instruments used to make the diagnosis (if applicable).A summary of evaluation results, including standardized or percentile scores should also be included.